 Levine has created several successful startups by following a simple formula: focus on everyday problems and listen to the users.
 Most notably in 2007, he co-founded Waze, the world’s largest driving traffic and navigation app that was acquired by Google in 2013 for $1.1 billion.
 Levine then served as the first board member and investor in Moovit, a public transportation app used by more than 750 million people worldwide.
 Moovit was acquired for $1 billion dollars by Intel in 2020.

-In this masterclass on entrepreneurship inspired by his just-released book, Fall in Love with the Problem, Not the Solution: A Handbook for Entrepreneurs, Levine will discuss the key factors that helped him lead Waze, Moovit, and several other startups to long-term success.
-He will share his insights on the various stages of the entrepreneurial journey, including disrupting “broken” markets, raising funding, building a team, reaching product-market fit, making scale-up decisions, going global, and deciding when to sell.
+In this masterclass on entrepreneurship inspired by his just-released book, Fall in Love with the Problem, Not the Solution: A Handbook for Entrepreneurs, Levine discusses the key factors that helped him lead Waze, Moovit, and several other startups to long-term success.
+He shares his insights on the various stages of the entrepreneurial journey, including disrupting “broken” markets, raising funding, building a team, reaching product-market fit, making scale-up decisions, going global, and deciding when to sell.

 . . .